Philip-Otter/Termite/README.md

-# Termite
-Termite - The Credential Hunter
+# Termite - The Credential Hunter